RokNikolic/lights-out-solver/README.md

-﻿## Lights out solver
+﻿## Lights out solvers

-- This is a **java 21** implementation of a solver for the puzzle game Lights out
+- This is a **java 21** implementation of two solvers for the puzzle game Lights out
-- Using both well known methods of:
+- These are using:
   - **linear algebra**
   - **lights chasing**